 - ¼ tsp salt

-In a large measuring cup, whisk together the milk, honey, eggs, and vanilla.
-Add liquid mixture to dry mixture in the bowl and stir to just combine.
+- In a large measuring cup, whisk together the milk, honey, eggs, and vanilla.
+Add liquid mixture to dry mixture in the bowl and stir to just combine, then add mashed banana.
 Drizzle in butter or coconut oil while stirring, then add cranberries, diced pear, and nuts.

 Adapted from my banana blueberry baked oatmeal recipe